PureLin/RavennaRecorder/ReadME.md

 This software enables reliable and convenient recording of AES67/Ravenna audio streams on a Linux-based platform,

-making it a perfect solution for Ravenna multi-track recording applications such as broadcasting, live events, and field recording.
+making it a perfect solution for AoIP multi-track recording applications such as broadcasting, live events, and field recording.

 Sound Puzzle providing funding and project oversight, while PureLIN led the development.